Hunger Free NYC is the New York City Affiliate of Hunger Free America

-Benefits Access staff enable local families to enroll in the federal SNAP (Supplemental Nutrition Assistance Program), leveraging millions of dollars each year to fill up grocery carts.
-It also distributes more than 200,000 Neighborhood Guides to Food & Assistance, which are published in English, Spanish, Chinese, Korean, & Russian.
+Benefits Access staff help local families access SNAP (Supplemental Nutrition Assistance Program) benefits, leveraging millions of dollars each year to fill up grocery carts.
+It also distributes more than 200,000 Neighborhood Guides to Food & Assistance, which are published in English, Spanish, Mandarin, Korean, & Russian.

 Increasing Access to Food & Benefits:

 Our Benefits Access team busts through red tape to help low-income New Yorkers access vital food benefits.
 We aid individuals and families through each step of the SNAP application process, from conducting pre-screenings and filing applications to serving as client advocates.
 We also provide support with recertifications, ensuring that eligible families continue to receive benefits without interruption.
-Our multi-lingual staff speaks English, Spanish, Russian, Chinese, Cantonese, French, and Korean enabling us to work across four of the five boroughs in diverse communities.
+Our multi-lingual staff speaks English, Spanish, Russian, Mandarin, and Cantonese; enabling us to work across four of the five boroughs in diverse communities.

 SNAP / Food Stamps Application & Recertification:

 Our Benefits Access team connects eligible individuals with SNAP benefits through application and recertification assistance at sites across the city.

 Use our NYC Nutrition Benefits Calculator to see if you're eligible now!

 After using our Benefits Calculator, call our Hunger Free NYC team for assistance submitting your application:

 Denise Fernandez 212.825.0028 x 207 or Miguelina Diaz 212.825.0028 x 213